plabayo/rama/rama-js/engine/starling/README.md

 or entropy; applications can register their own explicit host APIs when they need those capabilities.

+The local `weval-disabled` package replaces ComponentizeJS's unused Weval dependency.
+Weval AOT is disabled above, and its published downloader still depends on an archive extractor with unresolved traversal vulnerabilities.
+The stub keeps vulnerable build-only code out of the install and fails clearly if this build ever tries to enable AOT.

 The native builtin compiles each dynamically supplied source as a classic SpiderMonkey Script in the runtime's persistent content realm. `runtime.js` captures its two entry points during component initialization and removes